GlassTomeGames/GlassTomeGames.github.io/_drafts/springy-buildings.md

 - Until the mouse is released,
     - We raycast to find the position of the mouse on a horizontal plane at the buildings base
     - We set the curve direction shader property to match this position relative to the building
-    - We set the angle as proportional to the mouse distance
+    - We set the angle to be proportional to the mouse distance
-- When mouse button is released, we rely on heavy ball to pull the angle back towards zero
+- When the mouse button is released, we rely on heavy ball to pull the angle back towards zero

 ## Usage in Sprawl